acumos/on-boarding/docs/developer-guide.rst

 3. Are capable of communicating via Http REST mechanism.

-4. Are developed in Java, Python 3.0, R and sourced from toolkits such as Scikit, TensorFlow, H2O, and RCloud.
+4. Are developed in Java, Python 3.0, R and sourced from toolkits such as Scikit, TensorFlow, H2O, and R or are developped in many others langauge and toolkits under ONNX or PFA language.

 **4: Onboarding Design Architecture**
 -------------------------------------

 |image0|

-The modeler will create model using various technologies (toolkits) and use the  Acumos client library to upload model to platform.
+The modeler will create model using various technologies (toolkits) and use the Acumos client library or the on-boarding web interface to upload model to platform.
 Acumos onboarding server exposes REST interface, which is used by client library for uploading the model to platform.

 Below is high-level flow of model onboarding